Kansas Museum of History

 The Museum's parent agency is the Kansas Historical Society, founded in 1875 by newspaper editors and publishers.
 In 1879 the state enacted legislation recognizing the Society as the trustee of Kansas' history.

 As the Historical Society grew throughout the 20th century, both in collections and staff, responsibilities were divided among several divisions.
 One of these was the Kansas Museum of History, charged with managing three-dimensional objects.

-The museum experienced a period of great growth during the 1980s.
+The Museum experienced a period of great growth during the 1980s.
 The state legislature appropriated money for a new building in northwest Topeka with more space for exhibitions and storage.
 The Museum moved to this site where the Potawatomi Mission was located.
 In 1986 the Junior League of Topeka launched an effort to open Discovery Place, a hands-on gallery for children.
 The division hired an experienced, professional staff.
 National awards were received for the Museum's interpretive exhibits and programming.

 Today the exhibits and collections depict the full spectrum of Kansas history.
 Particular strengths include the Bleeding Kansas era, with an outstanding group of objects associated with John Brown, and Civil War flags, including one of the nation's largest groupings of African American regimental flags.
 Objects represent all facets of Kansans' lives, from all periods of the state's history.
 A Real People.
 Real Stories. gallery featuring seven Kansans was added in 2014, along with a remodeled Museum Store.